nuejs/www/docs2/reference/configuration-options.md

 The base directory where all the styles and components are loaded on the frontend.
 This is similar to [<base>](//developer.mozilla.org/en-US/docs/Web/HTML/Element/base) tag and allows you to deploy the project under some path such as [/@simple-blog/](/@simple-blog/), instead to a root domain like `simple-blog.nuejs.org`.

 ### include
-By default Nue looks for a file named "main.js" and includes that automatically on your pages.
+By default Nue looks for a file named "main.js" and includes it automatically on your page requests.
 You can change this with this setting.
 For example a value such as `['index.js']` would auto-include "index.js".
 See details of [JS/Typescript modules](../concepts/js-modules.html)

 ### bundle
 Specifies files that should be bundled so that the imported dependencies are *inlined into the file itself.
 For example: ´bundle: [index.js]`.
 See [to bundle or not to bundle](../concepts/js-modules.html#unbundled).